 - Were you, or one of your siblings, born on or after September 4, 1951?

 Why did the Government of Canada make these amendments?

 The Government of Canada made these amendments in response to an April 2009 decision by the Court of Appeal for British Columbia in the case of McIvor v.
 Canada (Registrar of Indian and Northern Affairs).

 When will these amendments come into effect?

 These amendments are effective as of January 31, 2011.

 Will anyone lose their Indian status as a result of this legislation?

 No one will lose Indian status.
 In fact, approximately 45,000 individuals will become entitled to Indian registration as a result of this legislation.

-For more information, please visit the website of Indian and Northern Affairs: CLICK HERE
+For more information, please visit the website of Aboriginal Affairs and Northern Development: CLICK HERE